Quartz/wp-graphql-content-blocks/README.md

 ## How parsing works
 Here’s a rough breakdown of the process of parsing post content into blocks:

-1. The post content string is prepared for parsing (see `Fields::prepare_html` in `fields.php`).
+1. The post content string is prepared for parsing (see `Fields::prepare_html` in `src/data/Fields.php`).
 This includes running the `wpautop`, `wptexturize` and `convert_chars` filters.
 2. The prepared content string is loaded into a [PHP DOMDocument](http://php.net/manual/en/class.domdocument.php)) object.
 This allows us to recurse the HTML as a tree.
-3. The `DOMDocument` object is passed into an `HTMLBlock` (`html-block.php`) object.
+3. The `DOMDocument` object is passed into an `HTMLBlock` (`src/parser/class-htmlblock.php`) object.
 This begins the process of recursing the tree.
 Each child block is assigned a class depending on its type: `HTMLBlock`, `TextBlock`, `EmbedBlock` or `ShortcodeBlock`.
-Each block is responsible for validating itself against the Block Definitions (`block-definitions.php`) to determine whether it belongs in the tree or not.
+Each block is responsible for validating itself against the Block Definitions (`src/types/shared/BlockDefinitions.php`) to determine whether it belongs in the tree or not.
-4. Although the tree is recursed and validated to an infinite depth, the GraphQL type `BlockType` will stringify the tree below a depth of 1 for consumption in the GraphQL endpoint.
+4. Although the tree is recursed and validated to an infinite depth, the GraphQL type `BlockType`(`src/types/BlockType.php`) will stringify the tree below a depth of 1 for consumption in the GraphQL endpoint.

-## What about Gutenberg?
-This project is predicated on the ability to switch to using Gutenberg blocks instead of custom parsing, once Gutenberg is released.
-We look forward to being Gutenberg-compatible!

 ## Examples
 Given a query for the content of a post returns the following: